 Common Name: Field Scabious

-Knautia arvensis is a Perennial up to 1.00 metres tall.
+Knautia arvensis is a perennial plant that can grow up to 1.00 metres tall.

 It has uses.